Meet lifesaving paramedic James Wilkinson, who shares his clinical knowledge with other students.

 Sharing knowledge with students

 James really enjoys sharing his clinical knowledge with others.
 He says, “my excellent academic experience at Herts has enabled me to support current Herts students who undertake their placements with the London Ambulance Service.
-I am also a Clinical Lecturer at the University of Cumbria and I aim to build upon and strengthen the foundations of undergraduate education to benefit the next generation of paramedic students.”
+I am also a Clinical Lecturer at the University of Cumbria.
+I aim to build upon and strengthen the foundations of undergraduate education to benefit the next generation of paramedic students.”

 Improving patient care through further study

 James is passionate about lifelong learning.
 He says, “my plan is to advance my career into Critical Care as an Advanced Paramedic.
 I have come back to Herts to study for my MSc, and I will also look at progressing on to PhD level and beyond, working on improving patient care.
-I have found further study so interesting and beneficial to my work and own personal understanding of different fields.”
+I have found the further study so interesting and beneficial to my work and own personal understanding of different fields.”